Asaayu/Arma-3-Smart-Markers-System/README.md

-# Arma-3-Smart-Markers-System
+# Arma 3 Smart Markers System
-A custom system based on the Arma 3 Old Man smart marker system.
+Based on the original system used in Arma 3's Old Man Smart Marker System.